h2r/ein/doc/install.md

 root of your catkin workspace and run

 ```
-BAXTER=your_baxter screen -c src/ein/ein_baxter.screenrc
+BAXTER=<your_baxter> screen -c src/ein/ein_baxter.screenrc
 ```

+Replease <your_baxter> with the hostname or IP address of your Baxter;
+this will be used to set the $ROS_MASTER_URI environment variable required by ROS.
+You may also need to adjust baxer.sh to change the
+$ROS_HOSTNAME or $ROS_IP.
+If your network is set up so that the
+$HOSTNAME environment variable can be used as your $ROS_HOSTNAME, then you do not need to change baxter.sh; otherwise you need to adjust it.
+(If you ssh into Baxter, you should be able to ping your machine from the Baxeter robot.
+See the ROS instructions and tutorials for more information.)
 This command will start a screen session preloaded with useful windows.
 The ein program for the left arm is primed in window 8; for the right arm is primed in window 0.
 The repl is primed in window 1 and 7.
 You can switch windows by using backtick-number.
 For example, typing `` `1`` switches to window 1.

 If at any time you need to quit, you can type `` ` :quit `` in the screen session.